dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

     /api/33/enrollments/<enrollment-id>/cancelled

-For completing a enrollment for a tracked entity instance you can make a *PUT* request to the following URL:
+For completing an enrollment for a tracked entity instance you can make a *PUT* request to the following URL:

     /api/33/enrollments/<enrollment-id>/completed

-For deleting a enrollment, you can make a *DELETE* request to the following URL:
+For deleting an enrollment, you can make a *DELETE* request to the following URL:

     /api/33/enrollments/<enrollment-id>